YoungGosling/PortalOps/nextjs/USER_DIRECTORY_IMPLEMENTATION.md

 ## Overview

-This document describes the complete implementation of the User Directory module according to the PRD v2.0 specifications.
+This document describes the complete implementation of the Employee Directory module according to the PRD v2.0 specifications.
 The module includes full CRUD operations for user management, service assignment, and integration with the Inbox workflow for onboarding/offboarding.

 ## Implemented Components